-Like so many of my favorite recipes, this one comes from an old book of clippings collected by mother and grandmother.
-I don’t recall either of them ever making this pie, but they both loved anything with meringue and nuts (like the Luby’s Butternut Brownie Pie) so it makes sense they’d save this one.
-It’s called Chocolate Angel Pie, and it’s similar to French Silk Pie, but a bit lighter and with more varied textures.
+Like so many of my favorite recipes, Chocolate Angel Pie comes from a book of clippings collected by mother and grandmother.
+I don't recall either of them ever making this pie, but they both loved anything with meringue and nuts (like the Luby's Butternut Brownie Pie) so it makes sense they'd save this one.
+It's similar to French Silk Pie, but a bit lighter and with more varied textures.

 Here's a picture of what the meringue crust (which is more of a nest) looked like before I put it in the oven.
 I didn't double or scale up the recipe at all and a small disposable pie pan worked fine.

-The recipe is pretty easy, and you can mix and match the nuts and chocolate.
-This original calls for German’s Sweet Chocolate, which is still readily available and usually purchased for German Chocolate Cake.
-Trader Joe’s Dark works just fine.
+The recipe is pretty easy.
+Feel free to mix and match the chocolate.
+This original calls for German's Sweet Chocolate, which is still readily available and usually purchased for German Chocolate Cake.
+Trader Joe's Dark works just fine.
 The recipe also calls for either 1 cup of cream, whipped or 1 cup of non-dairy whipped topping.
-That’s a little confusing because 1 cup of heavy cream whips into about 2 cups of whipped cream which would be more than 1 cup of already whipped topping.
-In the end, I don’t think it matters much.
-I whipped a full 8 oz carton of cream, added 2 tablespoons of confectioners’ sugar and folded it in with the chocolate.
+That's a little confusing because 1 cup of heavy cream whips into about 2 cups of whipped cream which would be more than 1 cup of already whipped topping.
+In the end, I don't think it matters much.
+I whipped a full 8 oz carton of cream, added 2 tablespoons of confectioners' sugar and folded it in with the chocolate.